a2jensen/a2jensen/README.md

 I have interests in the areas of developing large scale systems, web development, AI, data infrastructure, networking, and building helpful tools for everyday use!

-In my free time you'll find me reading, playing poker, gyming, or learning new technologies on the side via side projects :D
+In my free time you'll find me reading, playing poker, gyming, or learning new technologies on the side via personal projects :D

 ## Contact
 - personal website: https://angelo-j.com